Are you struggling to get people responding to your marketing emails?

 I know some of the “experts” out there say you need to send emails to remain front of mind and build exposure, but (and that is a big BUT by the way) you don’t need to be front of mind every single day.

-That is just plain annoying.
+It’s just plain annoying.
 And will get us all hitting that unsubscribe link faster than you can blink!

 Think about what you’re like with your own inbox.
-Subscribe to a few businesses and suddenly you’re flooded with marketing emails.
+Subscribe to a few businesses and suddenly you’re flooded with marketing emails, right?

 It’s not only annoying but overwhelming.
 Their emails become like wallpaper, you can’t see the messages because there are so darn many of them!

-Think about when you last got an email from a business who doesn’t send many.
+Now think about when you last got an email from a business who doesn’t send them very often.

 It stood out in the inbox.